 This is the hand signal you commonly see coupled with the sit command.
 As you say, “sit” move your hand towards the floor palm down.
 This natural movement is picked up on by the dog quickly and easily.

-The finger point is an excellent hand signal to use in conjunction with commands like “kennel” or “mat”.
+The finger point is an excellent hand signal to use in conjunction with commands like “kennel” or “mat.”
 It’s also useful for agility training.
 Before you can use it for agility training, though, you need to master it with just one location.
 Start with the crate or mat.
 Once your dog understands it, you can begin using it on an agility course.

 Putting your hand out, palm forward is an excellent visual cue to pair with a command like “off”, “stop”, or “freeze”.
 Just remember, you can only use it with ONE command.
 Otherwise, you’ll just confuse your dog.